allisonsm/ACNH-Villager-Popularity/README.md

 ## Introduction

 The Google Data Analytics Certificate course features a dataset for the Nintendo Switch game Animal Crossing New Horizons.
 During the height of the pandemic, I enjoyed collecting my favorite villagers in the game, and quickly discovered there were some villagers players loved more than others.
 Since I’m in the process of learning SQL, I thought it would be fun to use the tool to see if there were specific characteristics that made villagers more popular with the ACNH player community.
-A few users on Kaggle have created similar projects using Python, but for this project I’ll be putting my SQL skills to the test.
+A few Kaggle users have created similar projects using Python, but for this project I’ll be putting my SQL skills to the test.

 **Datasets:**